Subscription Modal Banner

 Venus Zoleta

-You’ve diligently paid your Pag-IBIG contributions throughout your entire career.
+You’ve diligently paid your Pag-IBIG contributions throughout your career.
 You’re probably wondering where your contributions went and whether you’ve already contributed enough.
-Most importantly, you’re also probably very eager to know how to withdraw Pag-IBIG contribution.
+Most importantly, you’re also probably very eager to know how to withdraw your Pag-IBIG contributions.

-This detailed Moneymax guide will teach you how to claim your money from the Pag-IBIG Fund and what you need to start the claims process.
+In this guide, learn how to withdraw money from Pag-IBIG and what you need to start the claims process.

 What is Pag-IBIG Provident Benefits Claim?

-The Pag-IBIG Provident Benefits Claim is a privilege granted to members who have met the eligibility requirements to withdraw their full contribution amount plus interests earned over the years.
+The Pag-IBIG Provident Benefits Claim is a privilege granted to members who meet the eligibility requirements to withdraw their full contribution amount plus interest earned over the years.
 In short, this Pag-IBIG benefit is every member’s reward for contributing to the Fund.

-Employed or unemployed Pag-IBIG members who have fulfilled 180 to 240 contributions can withdraw their savings in compliance with the claim's terms and conditions.
+“Can I claim my Pag-IBIG contributions?”
+Yes, employed or unemployed Pag-IBIG members who fulfilled 180 to 240 contributions can withdraw their savings in compliance with the claim's terms and conditions.

-If you’ve been paying your monthly contributions for several years now, you may be eligible to file for a Pag-IBIG Provident Benefits Claim already.
+If you’ve been paying your monthly contributions for years, you may be eligible to file for a Pag-IBIG Provident Benefits Claim already.
 Here are different ways to do it.

 • Pag-IBIG member for 15 years already before the planned withdrawal